bao-project/bao-helloworld/README.md

 cd $BUILDROOT_SRCS
 ```

-Use our provided buildroot defconfig, which itselfs points to the a Linux kernel defconfig and patches and build
+Use our provided buildroot defconfig, which itselfs points to the a Linux
+kernel defconfig and patches and build.

 ```sh
 make defconfig BR2_DEFCONFIG=$BUILDROOT_DEFCFG
 make linux-reconfigure all